 On January 1, 1991, the Human Services Board was legally reorganized into Brown-Nicollet Community Health Services.
 The organization functions as a community health services organization.
 It is governed by the ten County Commissioners of Brown and Nicollet Counties.
-Management consists of an administrator, an environmental health director, and the nursing directors from Brown and Nicollet Counties.
+Management consists of an environmental health director, Brown County Public Health Director, and Nicollet County Health Promotion and Prevention Services Manager.